Martyn Percy: Activism and views

-Anglican unity

 Percy is a social thinker, moralist and commentator, with his activism and writings addressing concerns for social justice and equality.
-He has spoken and written about the threat of schism in the Anglican Communion, arguing that churches should embrace the diversity of belief that exists, rather than allowing such divisions to result in separation.
-In anticipation of the October 2003 Anglican Communion Primates' Meeting, which took place in the wake of the ordination of Gene Robinson as Episcopal Bishop of New Hampshire, the communion's first openly gay bishop, he wrote of the need for a "slight loosening of the ties", to avoid a divorce.
-Illustrating this, he described Anglicanism as an "archipelago – a connection of provincial islands that shares doctrinal, liturgical and cultural aspects", as opposed to being "one vast, catholic continent".
-He made similar remarks following Jeffrey John's withdrawal as Bishop of Reading, in July 2003, suggesting debate on gay rights should instead be shifted towards reflecting on the "more central gospel themes".
+On church leadership, Percy has critiqued the growing culture of managerialism in the Church of England, warning of reforms that are "driven by mission-minded middle managers" that alienate congregations and the wider public".
+Percy is a strong advocate of LGBTQ rights in the church and wider society.

 Church leadership

 Percy has been critical of Justin Welby's leadership as Archbishop of Canterbury, in particular his "managerial" style.
 Percy described Welby's plans to send senior clergy on leadership courses, contained in the 2014 report of the Lord Green Steering Group, as showing a poor judgment of the church's priorities and lacking in theological understanding.
 He went on to say that Welby's targets for efficiency, growth and success were not reflective of the Christian mission.

 In August 2016, Percy renewed his criticism of Welby, describing the direction he was leading the Church of England as being "driven by mission-minded middle managers" that alienated congregations and the wider British public.
 He also raised further concerns about plans to divert funding away from traditional rural parishes and towards evangelical inner-city churches, warning that "it will take more to save the Church of England than a blend of the latest management theory".
 Percy has also commented on an emerging theological anaemia among bishops in the Church of England, and highlighted the weaknesses and risks this poses for Anglican polity.
 Percy's 2021 book focuses on the "humble church" and "commends humble leadership", criticizing church leadership.